-Social media manipulation: Memes meet markets

-Modern market manipulation is powered by smartphones and social media rather than trading terminals.
+Social media manipulation: Memes meet markets Modern market manipulation is powered by smartphones and social media rather than trading terminals.
 Bad actors don't need complex trading algorithms or deep pockets - they just need followers, engagement, and a compelling story.
 Social media is enabling low-cost, coordinated retail investing that amplifies risks such as pump and dump schemes.
 The numbers tell the story:

-- Pump and dump risks: Social media facilitates the spread of false narratives or strategies to drive artificial price changes.
-According to the FCA, 66% of young investors make investment decisions within 24 hours, contributing to the rapid adoption of hyped, high-risk investments. - Finfluencers: 37% of US Gen Z retail investors cite influencers as a major factor in their investment decisions (IOSCO).
+Finfluencers: 37% of U.S. Gen Z retail investors cite influencers as a major factor in their investment decisions (IOSCO).
 Regulators are racing to adapt.
-The FCA has begun targeting unlawful promotions by 'finfluencers', particularly in high-risk areas like CFDs.
 FINRA's penalties, exemplified by the M1 Finance case, show growing scrutiny of influencer-led marketing campaigns.
-Meanwhile, ESMA is working to redefine market surveillance.

-IOSCO's ongoing consultation reflects the complex balance regulators must strike - acknowledging the potential benefits of social media for financial education while protecting markets from manipulation

-France

-Dissemination of false information

-On 11 December 2024, the AMF fined multiple individuals and entities €4.15 million for misleading investors and manipulating the share price of Auplata.

-The case began when Auplata signed a financing agreement with the EHGO SF fund on 30 October 2017 but failed to disclose a key clause, misrepresenting the financing's true cost in a press release and its 2017 financial statements.
-The AMF held CEO Didier Tamagno responsible for these omissions and fined RSM Paris and its audit partner Stéphane Marie for failing to flag them.

-Meanwhile, EHGO SF fund, despite commitments to hold its shares, sold a large volume, distorting market prices.
-The AMF deemed this price manipulation, holding Pierre Vannineuse and fund managers European High Growth Opportunities Manco SA and Alpha Blue Ocean Inc. accountable.

-Cross-market manipulation

-Cross-market manipulation - a form of market abuse where traders exploit the interconnections between financial instruments and trading venues - has received attention in 2024 as a typology which is especially sophisticated and immensely difficult to detect.
+IOSCO's ongoing consultation reflects the complex balance regulators must strike - acknowledging the potential benefits of social media for financial education while protecting markets from manipulation Cross-market manipulation Cross-market manipulation - a form of market abuse where traders exploit the interconnections between financial instruments and trading venues - has received attention in 2024 as a typology which is especially sophisticated and immensely difficult to detect.
 At its core, this type of manipulation involves placing orders or executing trades in one financial instrument with the intent to illegitimately impact the price of related instruments, or the same instrument traded on different venues.

-The sophistication of this approach offers two distinct advantages:

-- 1. Maximum impact: Exploiting relationships between markets with varying liquidity profiles allows manipulators to minimise exposure while maximising impact.
+The sophistication of this approach offers two distinct advantages: - 1.
+Maximum impact: Exploiting relationships between markets with varying liquidity profiles allows manipulators to minimize exposure while maximising impact.
 For instance, placing large spoof orders in liquid futures markets can influence less liquid cash markets, where price movements are more sensitive. - 2.
 Avoiding detection: The sheer number of possible cross-asset and cross-market combinations creates significant surveillance challenges.

-The FCA has been particularly vocal surrounding its desire to increase its ability to detect and pursue cross-asset class market abuse.
-The regulator's 2024/5 business plan expressed the need to build on advanced analytics capabilities such as network analysis and cross-asset class visualisations.
-The FCA will develop improved market monitoring and intervention in Fixed Income and Commodities, covering both market abuse and market integrity.

-Additionally, in their Market Abuse Surveillance Tech Sprint which began in May 2024 and ran for three months, the FCA explored how advanced solutions leveraging AI and ML could help detect more complex types of market abuse, like cross-market manipulation.

-This technological evolution reflects a broader understanding of market realities:

-I believe the FCA is positioning itself as the first line of defense against cross-venue manipulation.
-That doesn't eliminate the need for firms to monitor this themselves, but the FCA clearly understands the complexities involved and is addressing them with advanced solutions.

-Surveillance challenges

-The complexity of detecting cross-market manipulation is particularly evident in modern markets.
+Surveillance challenges The complexity of detecting cross-market manipulation is particularly evident in modern markets.
 As one industry expert explains:

 As a venue, detecting cross-venue manipulation is very challenging because we only see one side of the story.
 For example, if a competitor received a large RFQ sent to several dealers, and one of those dealers then used our platform to front-run it, we would only see the resulting trade on our platform.
 We have no visibility into the activity that occurred at the other venue.
+Head of Surveillance, Broker-Dealer